flutter/website/src/cookbook/design/themes.md

 The `Theme.of(context)` method looks up the widget tree and retrieves the nearest `Theme` in the tree.
-If you have a standalone `Theme` as defined in the previous example, that's applied.
+If you have a standalone `Theme`, that's applied.
 If not, Flutter applies the app's theme.

-In fact, the `Container` uses this technique to find its `color``.
+In the following example, the `Container` constructor uses this technique to set its `color`.

 <?code-excerpt "lib/main.dart (Container)" replace="/^child: //g"?>
 ```dart